noahjames404/AsyncTaskHelper/README.md

 # AsyncTaskHelper
 Helper class used for executing task asynchronously.
+This can be used when using RoomDatabase, which in return avoids hard coded async task classes so you could focus on other things.

 ## How to use